The modular pilot training route

 The exams are conducted by an EASA member state’s regulatory authority.
 You may take your exams with any EASA state; the only restriction is that all exams must be conducted by the same authority.
 The state which do your theory examinations with does not have to be the same one that will issue your licence (or the same one that you do your flight training with).
 This allows you to ‘shop around.’

 A PPL will typically leave you with about 47:30 in your log book.
 The hour building is not regulated flying; you may in theory do what you want, although there are some things you need to cover before your approved courses, such as a night rating and a ‘qualifying cross country’ flight.
 It is also important to get the balance between flying as PIC (either solo, or with passengers) and dual (when the instructor is the PIC).

 As of 20th December 2019 there is also the requirement to do an Advanced Upset Prevention and Recovery (UPRT) course prior to your muti-crew training.
 An Advanced UPRT course will consist of 3-5 hours dual flying and some theory training.
-There is an arguement to delay this as much as possible so as to get the most benefit from the training.
+There is an argument to delay this as much as possible so as to get the most benefit from the training.
 However, financially, it makes sense to do this flying as part of your hours building.
-We would therefore, usually recommend this to be towards the end of your hour building.
+We would therefore usually recommend this to be towards the end of your hour building.
 There are schools that offer ‘cheap’ UPRT courses that ‘tick the box’ at minimum cost.
 There are others which offer great courses at a fair price.
 We would recommend the latter and will help you choose an appropriate provider.
 There is more information about UPRT in this blog article.